 At the heart of Tadcaster Grammar School’s vision and values is a commitment to improve the lives of all students by helping them to become keen learners who aspire to achieve their best and are passionate about education, seeing learning as an exciting journey that they will continue throughout their life.

-We believe passionately in the limitless potential of all our students and we strive to ensure that every student, whatever his/her need, is successful in achieving their own personal goals through appropriate personalised support and intervention.
-Indeed, in an Ofsted visit (March 2017), it was noted that ‘pupils who have special educational needs and/or disabilities are making good progress because work is appropriate and specialist teaching assistants support their achievement.’
+We believe passionately in the limitless potential of all our students and we strive to ensure that every student, whatever their need, is successful in achieving their own personal goals through appropriate personalised support and intervention.

 The well-being, personal development, progress and success of every child at Tadcaster Grammar School is of the greatest importance and this requires: